aurollan/Embedded_C_STM32F3/LEDS/HOW_TO/readme_leds.md

 # LEDS

 Usually the first thing we learn in embedded development is blinking a led.
-Here we are going to light one or more leds.
+Here we are going to light up one or more leds.
-If you need to make it blink you need to understand how to use timer.
+If you need to make it blink you need to understand how to use timer and create a delay function.

 ## Where do i start ?
 Read the user manual, then the reference manual.
+Let's start.

 ### User manual
 https://www.st.com/content/ccc/resource/technical/document/user_manual/8a/56/97/63/8d/56/41/73/DM00063382.pdf/files/DM00063382.pdf/jcr:content/translations/en.DM00063382.pdf